Minor in Bilingual Education: Elementary or Secondary

 Bilingual Education/Elementary or Secondary Minor

-This minor satisfies the endorsement but is specifically recommended for current K12 teachers who wish to obtain a bilingual certification.
+This minor is also recommended for current K-12-certified teachers seeking to add the bilingual education endorsement.

 Required English as a Second Language Courses